ZapZapGo/lightshow.js/README.md

 * Overlay the whole document or a specific element.
 * No external CSS file needed.
 But still easy to style.
 * Auto adjusts itself on window resize.
 Possible to manually adjust element (e.g. during animation, see: readapt).
+* Effects.
+Use standard JQuery effects (toggle, fade, slide) or use your own.
+* Hover activation.
+Show/hide overlay on element hover.
 * Callbacks.
 Hook in when events occur.
-* Effects.
-Use standard JQuery effects (toggle, fade, slide) or use your own.
 * Close overlay using escape key.

 ### Planned